Activity recognition: Activity recognition through probabilistic reasoning

-Discriminative models such as Conditional Random Fields (CRF) are also commonly applied and also give good performance in activity recognition.Derek Hao Hu, Sinno Jialin Pan, Vincent Wenchen Zheng, Nathan NanLiu, and Qiang Yang.
-Real world activity recognition with multiple goals.
-In Proceedings of the 10th international conference on Ubiquitous computing, Ubicomp, pages 30–39, New York, NY, USA, 2008.
-ACM.
+Discriminative models such as Conditional Random Fields (CRF) are also commonly applied and also give good performance in activity recognition.

 Generative and discriminative models both have their pros and cons and the ideal choice depends on their area of application.
 A dataset together with implementations of a number of popular models (HMM, CRF) for activity recognition can be found here.

 Conventional temporal probabilistic models such as the hidden Markov model (HMM) and conditional random fields (CRF) model directly model the correlations between the activities and the observed sensor data.
-In recent years, increasing evidence has supported the use of hierarchical models which take into account the rich hierarchical structure that exists in human behavioral data.Nuria Oliver, Ashutosh Garg, and Eric Horvitz.
-Layered representations for learning and inferring office activity from multiple sensory channels.
-Comput.
-Vis.
-Image Underst., 96(2):163–180, 2004.
+In recent years, increasing evidence has supported the use of hierarchical models which take into account the rich hierarchical structure that exists in human behavioral data.
 The core idea here is that the model does not directly correlate the activities with the sensor data, but instead breaks the activity into sub-activities (sometimes referred to as actions) and models the underlying correlations accordingly.
 An example could be the activity of preparing a stir fry, which can be broken down into the subactivities or actions of cutting vegetables, frying the vegetables in a pan and serving it on a plate.
 Examples of such a hierarchical model are Layered Hidden Markov Models (LHMMs) and the hierarchical hidden Markov model (HHMM), which have been shown to significantly outperform its non-hierarchical counterpart in activity recognition.